We’ll just come out and say it: It’s a weird time to be suffering from heel pain.

 - Telemedicine.
 Although we obviously can’t provide direct treatment to you over video chat, this is an excellent option if you just want to talk to an expert and get our analysis and recommendations about your pain.
 Often, just by talking with you about your symptoms and experience, we can arrive at a likely diagnosis and give you more specific home care recommendations tailored to your situation.

 - Home visits.
-Dr. Rizvi is making home visits for patients who are concerned about leaving the house, as long as they have not traveled, shown symptoms, or been exposed to a suspected or confirmed COVID-19 case within the last 30 days.
+We are making home visits for patients who are concerned about leaving the house, as long as they have not traveled, shown symptoms, or been exposed to a suspected or confirmed COVID-19 case within the last 30 days.

 And if we do recommend an in-office visit, particularly for a specific treatment (such as laser therapy or an injection), we want to make sure you know we are taking every possible precaution to protect you and your family.
 Extra rounds of sanitization, enforced social distancing, use of surgical masks and gloves, and other measures that meet or exceed CDC guidelines are being strictly observed.